Definition of krill

 : planktonic crustaceans and their larvae (order or suborder Euphausiacea and especially genus Euphausia) that constitute the principal food of baleen whales

-Origin of KRILL
+Origin and Etymology of krill

 Norwegian kril fry of fish

 First Known Use: 1907

-Seen & Heard
+Seen and Heard

 What made you want to look up krill?
 Please tell us where you read or heard it (including the quote, if possible).